k3s-io/k3s-ansible/README.md

 k3s_server_config_mode: "0640"
 ```

-K3s reads the file as root, so any mode that root can read works.
+K3s reads the file as root, so `0600` is the safe floor: no other account needs the file.
+The default stays `0644`, which is the mode the file already has on a running cluster, so a re-run changes nothing until the variable is set.
 The upgrade role rewrites the same file and honors the same variable.
-The default stays `0644`.

 ## Upgrading